 And action is what we need.
 Even the smallest efforts to get going create momentum.
 It might be hard at the beginning, but you know what they say about getting balls rolling, and hard work paying off.

 If you ever feel like you've hit your wall, take a look at the following tips.
 They'll motivate you far quicker than a poster of a kitten and a cheesy quote.

-Write down your goals and visualize how you will feel when you hit each one.
-It feels good, right?
+Write down your goals and visualize how you'll feel when you hit each one.

 Confucius said, "The man who moves a mountain begins by carrying away small stones," so start small and focus on high-priority tasks.

 But beware of multitasking.
 Research shows that it takes a lot of mental energy to refocus after you've been distracted.
 Another study suggests that it takes around 23 minutes to regain your concentration when you switch between tasks.
 The key, then, is to focus on one important goal at a time.